Note Guidelines¶

 General¶

-Resource-level: Required if applicable
+DACS: 7.1 Resource-level: Required if applicable Component-level: Unused

 Content Guidelines

-Add only if related collection has one or more related WSULS Special Collections. <a href=”[catalog record url]”>[WSULS Special Collection Title]</a>
+Add only if related collection has one or more related WSULS Special Collections.
+(Add as many collection titles as needed)